jiesihu/CTE-Net/README.md

 ```
 bash evaluation.sh
 ```
-The value of `training_dir` need to be set before evaluation, so the code knows which model needs to be evaluated.
+The path of `training_dir` in **evaluation.sh** need to be set before evaluation, so the code knows which model needs to be evaluated.
+All the metrics will be save in `training_dir`.